img 3194

 Problems

-The biggest issue with this beautiful Technics SE-A100 was the poor previous work the amplifier had seen at the hands of those who’d worked on her.
+The biggest issue with this beautiful Technics SE-A100 was the poor previous work the amplifier had seen at the hands of the various ‘repairers’ who’d worked on her.
 I won’t pull punches here, because this needs to be said: most of the ruined equipment I see has suffered the greatest damage in the hands of those who’ve tried to repair it.
-I’ve lost track of many cases like this SE-A100 I’ve come across over the years, and it’s appalling.

-This teaches us a simple lesson that must be learned and one that I won’t stop trying to educate people about: Very few of the folks who might want to look at an amplifier like this should ever take the lid off one, and most folks who say they can fix something like this cannot.
-This shouldn’t be the case, and I know that pointing it out upsets some people, but it’s a simple statement of fact, and there is no better example than this SE-A100.
+I’ve lost track of how many cases like this SE-A100 I’ve come across over the years, but they provide a simple lesson that must be learned.
+It largely isn’t, and so I won’t stop trying to educate people about this: Very few of the folks who might want to look at an amplifier like this should ever take the lid off one, and most folks who say they can fix something like this cannot.

 • Amplifier has various issues caused by poor previous work and parts failure.